HR-7886-119

 Constitutional context

 Congress has broad authority to regulate the banking industry under the Commerce Clause (Art.
 I, §8, cl.
-3), and federal banking regulation has a long-established constitutional foundation.
-If the bill delegates significant rulemaking authority to banking regulators, post-Loper Bright v.
-Raimondo (2024) means courts will independently review whether agency rules stay within the statutory boundaries Congress sets, rather than deferring to agency interpretations.
+3), and the FDIC's existing enforcement powers under the Federal Deposit Insurance Act have long been upheld.
+However, the bill delegates significant definitional and enforcement discretion to the FDIC — including defining "compensation" and determining "negligence" — which, after Loper Bright v.
+Raimondo (2024), means courts will independently review whether the agency's implementing regulations stay within the statutory boundaries Congress set, without deferring to the agency's own interpretation.

 Checks and balances